What is Tartar & How to Remove It

 When To Talk To Your Doctor

-Without professional intervention, all of that plaque and tartar is going to physically destruct the gums and bone that hold your teeth in place.
-Especially if you’re already seeing symptoms of gum recession, redness, or bleeding.
+Without professional intervention, all of that dental plaque and tartar buildup is going to physically destruct the gums and bone that hold your teeth in place.
+Especially if you’re already seeing symptoms of gum disease, gum recession, or bleeding.

 If you see the buildup, you need to call your dentist.
 It’s not an emergency, but you definitely ought to schedule an exam, periodontal assessment, and professional cleaning within the next couple of weeks, tops.
 Waiting too long could cost you your teeth.